tjsullivan1/aws_saml_auth/README.md

     * Initial GitHub relase.
 Works with several parameters.
 * 1.1.0
     * Added function to ingest an id file and convert the mapping into friendly names.
+* 1.2.0
+    * Added session duration to the SAML token request to be able to take advantage of longer maximum session durations.

 ## Meta